Contact information (retired)

-Kirby, J. (2019) An Ethics-informed, Comparative Analysis of Uterus Transplantation and Gestational Surrogacy for Uterine Factor Infertility in High Income Countries -- under review by the Journal of Bioethical Inquiry.
+Kirby, J. (2019) An Ethics-informed, Comparative Analysis of Uterus Transplantation and Gestational Surrogacy for Uterine Factor Infertility in High Income Countries -- Approved for publication with minor revisions by the Journal of Bioethical Inquiry.
 Accepted for publication in August 2021.

 Kirby, J. (2018) Balancing Competing Interests and Obligations in Mental Health Care Practice and Policy.
 Bioethics 33(6):699-707.

 Kirby, J. (2017) Medical Assistance in Dying for Suffering Arising from Mental Health Disorders: Could augmented safeguards enhance its ethical acceptability?
 Journal of Ethics in Mental Health 10:1-17.